wp-plugins/contact-form-7-to-database-extension/readme.txt

 1. Admin Panel view of submitted form data

 == Changelog ==

+= 2.5 =
+* Added option to set the timezone in which Submit Time should be captured.

 = 2.4.8 =
 * Bug Fix: noSaveFields not observed for file upload files